-The U.S. had just won the Cold War in Europe.
-Now it had prevailed in a hot war in the Middle East, while taking few casualties and establishing American dominance among one of the world’s most important regions.
+The U.S. was winning the Cold War in Europe and had just won a real one in the Middle East, while taking few casualties and preserving a delicate balance of power in the region.
 Above all, the war was popular at home, its troops welcomed back warmly.

 American power appeared to be at its zenith.